SatinkaTiger/Dynamisches_Subnetieren_IPv4/README.md

 To use the program, follow these steps:

-1. Enter an IP address and subnet mask in the provided input fields.
+1. Enter an IP address and präfix in the provided input fields.
-2. Click the "Calculate" button to generate the list of subnets and hosts.
+2. Enter the number of networks to generate the list of subnets and hosts.
 3. Use the results to configure your network.

 ## Contributing